Subscribe to Our Newsletter

 8. Modifications

 Some modifications add value, while others detract.
-Tinting, leather seats and security features are a big plus point as it improves the car and the driving experience as a whole.
+Tinting, leather seats and security features are a big plus point as they improve the car and the driving experience as a whole.

-On the other hand, massive rear wings, lowering with SUVs, flamboyant body kits and neon lights often bring a negative impact instead.
-Typically, if any modification makes the car unattractive, voids the warranty or causes the car to become more tedious to manoeuvre, resale value expectedly drops.
+On the other hand, massive rear wings, lowering with SUVS, flamboyant body kits, and neon lights often bring a negative impact instead.
+Typically, if any modification makes the car unattractive, voids the warranty or causes the car to become more tedious to manoeuvre, the resale value is expectedly drop.

 Keep in mind that resale value is not the only thing to look at when buying a car...

-You should also look at the safety, efficient fuel consumption and cost should factor into your decision first.
-However, it’s better to know about the things that can affect the resale value before you plan to sell your car – perhaps even before buying one.
-This way you can avoid the pitfalls of losing money when it comes time to sell or trade-in your vehicle and better yet, add to its value wherever possible.
+You should also look at the safety, efficient fuel consumption, and cost should making your decision.
+However, it’s better to know about the things that can affect the resale value before you plan to sell your car, perhaps even before buying one.
+This way, you can avoid the pitfalls of losing money when it comes time to sell or trade in your vehicle and better yet, add to its value wherever possible.

 *The above article is intended for informational purposes only.
 Loanstreet accepts no responsibility for loss that may arise from reliance on information contained in the articles.